rubynl/railsgirls.nl/src/privacy-policy.md

 After the event we may also reach out with a feedback form.
 This information will be collected anonymously.

+Your bank account information will be stored to verify your sign up, and be used to transfer back the sign up fee when you attended the event.

 Your information will not be shared with partners of the event.

 ## Your rights